raelize/TAoFI-Analyzer/pages/guide.md

 - points if selected in the graph (i.e., on zoom or selection)
 - contents of Dash store used by the analyzer

-## Database
+## Guide

 ---

-The database tab can be used to execute raw queries on the selected database.
+The guide tab can be used to execute raw queries on the selected database.